JENOT-ANT/VirtualHackersNet/README.md

 # VirtualHackersNet
 ## Description:
 A text game based on a Discord server, that simulates a virtual network.
-[You can join here!](https://discord.gg/gHG3gVhn)
+You can join game here -> https://discord.gg/gHG3gVhn!

 It's not ready yet :)
 ## Wanna join, contribute?